ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 In Week 6, you will be asked to turn in a proposal for the final project.
 In the proposal, you’ll describe the final project and how it relates to Earth and Space Science.
 At that stage, you still may not have all the skills required to complete your project, but we can let you know if it is possible and substantial enough for the final project.

-On 09-Jun (exam week), you will give a 3 minute presentation to the class about your project.
+On 01/03-Jun you will give a 3 minute presentation to the class about your project.
 Unless prior approval is made, attendance is required.

-####

 ### 8. Expectations

-* Read the notebook before coming to the lecture.
+* Read the Juypter notebook before coming to the lecture.

-  Please note that the course material is dynamic - we improve the material over the duration of the quarter (and fix bugs).
-Whilst all notebooks are already available, please download them at the beginning of each week.
-Unless otherwise stated, the provided notebooks for the week will not be altered after Sunday morning.

 * Weekly homework assignments are mandatory as is the final project.
 * Homework will not be accepted late.
-For anyone attending asynchronously (temporarily, or for the entirety of the course), please contact me.

 * Code submissions must be complete - all required data files must be provided.

-* You may consult any online resources, your fellow students & your instructor/TA to help you solve your problems.
-This is encouraged, however do NOT copy what you find verbatim.
-You must re-work the solutions in your own words and style, otherwise you will not learn how to program.
-Copying programs does not help you learn and is considered “cheating”.
-Cheating will be reported to the authorities.
+* You may consult any online resources, your fellow students & your instructor / TA to help you solve your problems.
+When utilizing online resources or when working in a group, please refer to Section 10 Academic Integrity  (below) to ensure you give the appropriate acknowledgement and attribution to the work which you are not the sole author of.

-* The best way to learn how to program is to attend the lectures, complete the practice problems and assignments, and attend the discussion section where your instructor/TA can help you.

-### 9. Resources
+### 9. Course Resources

 1. All course material is available at the following website

    https://github.com/hpc4geo/Python-for-Earth-Science-Students

-   * Lectures are found in the root directory and are named
+   - Lectures are found in the root directory and are named

      ```
      Lecture_XX.ipynb
      ```

-   * All practice problems are found in the sub-directory
+   - All practice problems are found in the sub-directory

      [Practice_Problems/](https://github.com/hpc4geo/Python-for-Earth-Science-Students/tree/main/Practice_Problems)